DuduNord/CrealityLight/README.md

     GPIO.setmode(GPIO.BCM)
 ValueError: A different mode has already been set!
 ```
 I tried then to change the mode from BCM to BOARD.
+I change the pin number to 32 (value in GPIO mode).
+A complete restart and I have been able to see that my pull-up was then present.

 ### Exclude Region (0.3.0)
 ### Floating Navbar (0.3.4)